Set up recurring scanning

 • START-DEADLINE: The period of time beyond the scheduled start time when scans can be started if they did not start on time.
 If this period elapses, the scheduled scan is skipped.

-• SUCESSFUL-RETENTION: The number of successful recurring scan executions to keep in Kubernetes.
+• SUCCESSFUL-RETENTION: The number of successful recurring scan executions to keep in Kubernetes.

 • WORKSPACE-SIZE: The size of the workspace used when scanning images.
 This is created as a Kubernetes PVC.
-This depends mostly on the size of the vulnerability database, the number of images to be scanned, and the output of the vulnerability scanner.
+This depends mostly on the size of the vulnerability database, the number of images to scan, and the output of the vulnerability scanner.
 10Gi is the recommended starting point.

 • RESULTS-REPOSITORY: The registry URL where results are uploaded.
 For example, my.registry/scan-results.

-• STEPS-FROM-IVS-TEMPLATE: The steps to execute to scan the list of the container images.
-See ImageVulnerabilityScan samples for commonly used samples.
+• STEPS-FROM-IVS-TEMPLATE: The steps to scan the list of the container images.
+For commonly used samples, see ImageVulnerabilityScan samples.
 To pass spec.image and scanResults.location to args, you can use {image} and {output} respectively.
 These interpolation variables differ from the ones currently used in the ImageVulnerabilityScan ($(params.image) and $(params.scan-results-path)).
+The scan step must the last step in the steps property.

 Note